 Decisions are made with due regard to the principal activity of the Company, the Core Principles and the wider impact upon stakeholders including the Northern Powergrid Group.
+See 'Business Relationships' in the Directors' report for further detail.

 (b) the interests of the Company's employees.

 The Company does not have any employees.

 (c) the need to foster the Company's business relationships with suppliers, customers and others.

-Detail is provided in 'Business Relationships' on page 6.
+Detail is provided in 'Business Relationships' in the directors' report.

 (d) the impact of the Company's operations on the community and the environment.

-Detail is provided in 'Environmental Respect' on page 3.
+Detail is provided in 'Environmental Respect' in the strategic report.

 (e) the desirability of the Company maintaining a reputation for high standards of business conduct.

-Detail is provided in 'Regulatory Integrity' on page 3.
+Detail is provided in 'Regulatory Integrity' in the strategic report.